 E Hypertrophic cardiomyopathy

 An epidemiologic study of eating habits is performed.
 Dietary patterns of adult patients are recorded and compared to risk for cardiovascular diseases.
-It is observed that persons who eat bacon for breakfast are more likely to have cardiovascular disease that persons who eat oat bran cereal.
+It is observed that persons who eat bacon for breakfast are more likely to have cardiovascular disease than persons who eat oat bran cereal.
 Which of the following conditions is the "bacon" group most likely to have?

 A Mitral annulus calcification